bhisaac/5eFP/5eFP-SRD.md

 A cleric or paladin may create holy water by performing a special ritual.
 The ritual takes 1 hour to perform, uses 25 gp worth of powdered silver, and requires the caster to expend a 1st-­‐‑level spell slot.

 Hunting Trap.
-When you use your action to set it, this trap forms a saw-­‐‑toothed steel ring that snaps shut when a creature steps on a pressure plate in the center.
+When you use your action to set it, this trap forms a saw-­toothed steel ring that snaps shut when a creature steps on a pressure plate in the center.
 The trap is affixed by a heavy chain to an immobile object, such as a tree or a spike driven into the ground.
-A creature that steps on the plate must succeed on a DC 13 Dexterity saving throw or take 1d4 piercing damage and stop moving.
+A creature that steps on the plate must succeed on a DC 13 DEX check or take 1d4 piercing damage and stop moving.
 Thereafter, until the creature breaks free of the trap, its movement is limited by the length of the chain (typically 3 feet long).
-A creature can use its action to make a DC 13 Strength check, freeing itself or another creature within its reach on a success.
+A creature can use its action to make a DC 13 STR check, freeing itself or another creature within its reach on a success.
 Each failed check deals 1 piercing damage to the trapped creature.

 Lamp.
-A lamp casts bright light in a 15-­‐‑foot radius and dim light for an additional 30 feet.
+A lamp casts bright light in a 3-square radius and dim light for an additional 6 squares.
 Once lit, it burns for 6 hours on a flask (1 pint) of oil.

 Lantern, Bullseye.
 A bullseye lantern casts bright light in a 60-­‐‑foot cone and dim light for an additional 60 feet.
 Once lit, it burns for 6 hours on a flask (1 pint) of oil.